 Epoxy Derivatives Restriction Regulation (EC) 1895/2005

-This regulation establishes restrictions and prohibitions of certain epoxy derivatives.
+This regulation restricts and prohibits the use of certain epoxy derivatives.
 It also mandates importers and manufacturers to provide a written declaration.

 Product scope